oleksandr-romashko/javadev7-module01-maven/README.md

 ## Solution

-1) Generate fat Jar using Maven installed on your machine, use command `mvn clean package` or using provided Maven wrapper `./mvnw clean package` (`mvnw clean package` in Windows).
+1) Generate fat Jar by using Maven installed on your machine - use command `mvn clean package` or by using provided Maven wrapper - use command `./mvnw clean package` (in Windows `mvnw clean package`).
 File `myname.jar` is generated and located in `target` directory.
-2) From `target` directory, run ` java -jar ./myname.jar` to run the program and print name.
+2) From `target` directory, run `java -jar ./myname.jar` to run the program and print name.